cgencer/EQueue-docs/03-Setup.md

 - Shuffle the pattern tiles and create a down-facing pile.
 Each player draws two from these as inherited patterns.
 These are laid out openly in front of the player.

-- Shuffle the event cards and deal each 6 cards.
+- Shuffle the event cards and deal each player 6.

-- Fill the shoshin-track of each player with 16 wooden disc markers.
+- Fill the shoshin-track of each player with their wooden disc markers.